ICD 10 Code For Hypothyroidism (2023)

 How to protect ourself from Hypothyroidism?

-Icd 10 code that represents Hypothyroidism can be caused by a number of factors, including genetics, autoimmune disorders, and radiation exposure.
+ICD 10 code that represents Hypothyroidism can be caused by a number of factors, including genetics, autoimmune disorders, and radiation exposure.
 To protect yourself, you can take the following steps:

 What are the 5 risk factors for hypothyroidism?